Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Are you getting a competitive interest rate from your current high-yield savings account?
+Are you getting a competitive interest rate from your current high interest savings account?

-Not all savings accounts are created equal, and some were simply meant to squeeze out as much interest as possible.
-Find out the benefits of a high-yield savings account and how you can benefit from compounding interest.
+Find out the benefits of a high interest savings account and how you can benefit from compounding interest over time.

 What's in this guide?